redhat-developer/kam/README.md

 ### OpenShift Console

-Please visit the [OpenShift Console Documentation](./docs/devconsole) to visualize application stages on your Console's Developer Perspective.
+Please visit the [OpenShift Console Documentation](./docs/devconsole) to visualize Environments on your Console's Developer Perspective.

 ### FAQs